Gradient Schr\"odinger Operators, Manifolds with Density and applications: Organization of the paper and Main results

+In particular, Theorem \ref{Th:Hypersurface} extends results obtained by X. Cheng, T. Mejia and D. Zhou \cite{XCheTMejDZho12} and G. Liu \cite{GLiu}.
+The above result is not necessary true if we remove the parabolicity condition, which states the nontriviallity of the above result.
+Our Theorem \ref{Th:Hypersurface} is the extension to manifolds with density and we must remark that our result does not follows from Manzano-P\'{e}rez-Rodr\'{i}guez's Theorem \cite{MManJPerMRod12}.

-In Section \ref{Sect:Schrodinger} we introduce the key tool for studying $H_\phi -$stable surfaces.
-We will associate a self-adjoint Schr\"{o}dinger operator to any weighted $H_\phi -$stable surface which is stable in the sense of Schr\"{o}dinger operators (see Definition \ref{Def:StableL}), i.e., its first eigenvalue is nonnegative.
-Specifically, we prove
+We continue this Section \ref{Sect:Schrodinger} by focussing on surfaces.
+We introduce the key tool for studying $H_\phi -$stable surfaces, that is, we will associate a self-adjoint Schr\"{o}dinger operator to any weighted $H_\phi -$stable surface which is stable in the sense of Schr\"{o}dinger operators.
+We prove